Inf0squit0/privacy/README.md

 # privacy
 A curated list of privacy resources for the realistically paranoid

-# My personal recommendation list (shorter but not as comprehensive as Privacy Guides)
+# My personal recommendation list (the quick & dirty list of ways to escape enshittified apps that are spying on you)

 This is what I recommend as a starting checklist for when you get a new device.
 Most of these apps are available for both desktop and mobile, with some obvious exceptions.